viam-labs/speech/README.md

 If set, will attempt to use a specifically labeled device name.
 Available microphone device names will logged on module startup.

+### cache_ahead_completions

+*boolean (default: false)*

+If true, will read a second completion for the request and cache it for next time a matching request is made.
+This is useful for faster completions when completion text is less variable.

 ## Using speech with the Python SDK

 Because this module uses a custom protobuf-based API, you must include this project in your client code.
 One way to do this is to include it in your requirements.txt as follows: